 Even if you have already agreed about how your property should be divided, it is important that your agreement is documented in a way that is legally enforceable and, where relevant, accesses any stamp duty exemptions available when transferring property.

-Effective Legal Solutions provides critical expert legal advice at a time when you most need it and, if necessary, will represent you in Court.
+Divorce Lawyers at Effective Legal Solutions provides critical expert legal advice at a time when you most need it and, if necessary, will represent you in Court.

 - Applications for divorce